PombertLab/SYNY/README.md

 - GT and AC nucleotide biases (blue and green lines)
 - GA and CT nucleotide biases (purple and yellow lines)

 Syntenic blocks identified by SYNY are indicated by ribbons.
 These ribbons are color-coded based on the chromosomes/contigs present in the reference genome used.
-The reference genome can be specified with the `--ref` commmand line switch.
-If omitted, the first genome encountered alphabetically will be used as the default reference.

 By default, contigs will be labelled by numbers in the Circos plots.
 If desired, contigs can instead be labelled by their names with the `--labels names` command line option.
 Label sizes (default: 36) and fonts can be futher adjusted with the `--label_size` and `--label_font` command line options.
 Possible fonts are: `light`, `normal`, `default`, `semibold`, `bold`, `italic`, `bolditalic`, `italicbold` (see this Circos [tutorial](https://circos.ca/documentation/tutorials/ideograms/labels/) for details).